Non-Abelian Topological Order and Anyons on a Trapped-Ion Processor: Introduction

 The ability to create such exotic entangled states owes to recent developments in experiment and theory.
-First, while it is known that topological order can only be prepared with linear-depth unitary circuits \cite{Bravyi06,Liu21} limiting scalability, it has long been known that combining a finite-depth circuit of unitaries with measurement and feed-forward can prepare \emph{Abelian} topological orders \cite{Raussendorf05,Bolt16,Piroli21,tantivasadakarn_hierarchy_2022}.
+First, while it is known that unitary circuits creating topological order have limited scalability due to their depth scaling with system size \cite{Bravyi06,Liu21} (even for long-range gates \cite{aharonov2018quantum}), it has long been known that combining a finite-depth circuit of unitaries with measurement and feed-forward can prepare \emph{Abelian} topological orders \cite{Raussendorf05,Bolt16,Piroli21,tantivasadakarn_hierarchy_2022}.
 On the experimental side, it has only recently become possible to implement such adaptive circuits, illustrated by a toric code preparation \cite{iqbal_topological_2023,Fossfeig23}.
 However, preparing \emph{non-Abelian} states posed a challenge, since a straightforward extension of this procedure creates unpaired non-Abelions which require linear-depth unitaries to remove \cite{Shi19}.
-This efficient preparation problem was recently solved for a special class of `solvable’ non-Abelian topological orders \cite{measureSPT,verresen2022efficiently,Bravyi22}, and was further simplified in the case of $\mathcal D(D_4)$ topological order in Ref.~\onlinecite{tantivasadakarn_shortest_2022}.
+This efficient preparation problem was recently solved for a special class of `solvable’ non-Abelian topological orders \cite{measureSPT,verresen2022efficiently,Bravyi22}, and was further simplified in the case of the quantum double~\cite{kitaev_fault-tolerant_2003} of the group $D_4$ ($\mathcal D(D_4)$) in Ref.~\onlinecite{tantivasadakarn_shortest_2022}.
 This will be the strategy adopted in the current work.